MarianaCuevas0215/Testcafe_Project_Ecommerce/README.md

 For Windows 10:

-To install Testcafe tool, run the following command: npm install -g testcafe
+To install Testcafe tool, run the following command:
+- npm install -g testcafe

-Ensure that Node.js and npm are installed on your computer and run the following command: npm install -g testcafe
+Ensure that Node.js and npm are installed on your computer and run the following command:
+- npm install -g testcafe

 # Considerations for the execution

+To run a test run the following command:
+- testcafe chrome tests/
+- p.e: testcafe chrome mi_Cuenta.js

-To run a test run the following command: testcafe chrome tests/ p.e: testcafe chrome mi_Cuenta.js
+To run a specific test script, please run the following command:

-To run an specific test script, please run the following command: testcafe chrome tests/ -t "nameTest" p.e testcafe chrome mi_Cuenta.js -t "Verify that user can create an account"
+- testcafe chrome tests/ -t "nameTest"
+- p.e testcafe chrome mi_Cuenta.js -t "Verify that user can create an account"

 To run the tests and get a report, please consider the next commands: